Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Empirical Assessment

 \subsection{Simulation Study}

 The aim of this section is to empirically assess whether our methods can detect when the regression function $f_\theta(x)$ is misspecified.
 To this end, we considered several toy regression tasks of the form \eqref{eq: Gaussian location}, varying both the size of the dataset, the dimension of the parameter vector, and the extent to which the data-generating distribution departs from the regression model.
+Computation for these toy models is straightforward, so the formal test for model misspecification proposed in \Cref{sec: implement}, based on the parametric bootstrap, is practical; this is in contrast to the seismic tomography case study in \Cref{sec: waveform}.
 Full details of our simulation setup are reserved for \Cref{app: sims}.

 Results are presented in \Cref{fig: sim study}, where each row corresponds to a different regression model.
 It is visually apparent that the spread of the posterior predictive $\PPC$ is similar to that of $\PBayes$ when the model is well-specified, and much wider than the spread of $\PBayes$ when the model is misspecified.
 This difference in the misspecified setting occurs because the standard Bayesian posterior $\QBayes$ is destined to concentrate on a single `least bad' parameter $\theta_\star$ as the size of the dataset is increased, while the predictively oriented posterior $\QPC$ is able to adapt to the level of model misspecification, resulting in an irreducible uncertainty in $\QPC$ that does not vanish as the number of data is increased.
 The parameter posteriors $\QBayes$ and $\QPC$ themselves for these examples are presented in \Cref{fig: sim study 2} of \Cref{app: additional}, where we also verify the convergence of the \ac{VGD} algorithm used to obtain these results, as measured using the \ac{KGD} in \eqref{eq: KGD}.